-Nick Holt is in his first season as the co-defensive coordinator and linebackers coach.
+Nick Holt is in his third season as co-defensive coordinator and linebackers coach.
 He was hired Jan.
 2, 2017.

-Holt rejoins head coach Jeff Brohm’s staff in West Lafayette after coaching Western Kentucky to a 51-31 victory over Memphis as interim head coach.
+Holt rejoined head coach Jeff Brohm’s staff at Purdue after leading Western Kentucky to a 51-31 victory over Memphis in the 2016 Boca Raton Bowl as interim head coach.

-Prior to joining WKU, Holt spent three seasons (2009-11) at Washington as assistant head coach, defensive coordinator and defensive line coach.
-The Huskies played in the 2011 Alamo Bowl and the 2010 Holiday Bowl, defeating heavily favored Big 12 North champions Nebraska 19-7 in the Holiday.
-In his first season, Washington cut its scoring defense by nearly 12 points per game (from 38.6 in 2008 to 26.7 in 2009) and its total defense from 451.8 yards per game in 2008 to 389.5 in 2009.
+Prior to joining the Western Kentucky staff, Holt spent three seasons (2009-11) at Washington as assistant head coach, defensive coordinator and defensive line coach.
+The Huskies played in the 2011 Alamo Bowl and the 2010 Holiday Bowl.
+In his first season, Washington cut its scoring defense by nearly 12 points per game and its total defense from 451.8 yards per game in 2008 to 389.5 in 2009.
 The Huskies finished second in the Pac-10 in passing defense in 2010, allowing 194.4 yards per game.

 Holt also has served as the defensive line coach at Louisville (1998-2000) and as the inside linebackers coach (1988-89) and as a graduate assistant (1986-87) at UNLV.
 With the Cardinals, Holt developed a defensive line that finished second in the nation and broke the school record with 50 sacks.
-The 2000 team finished second nationally in rushing defense (79.9), went 9-3, won the Conference USA title with a 6-1 record and played in the Liberty Bowl.
+The 2000 team finished second nationally in rushing defense (79.9), went 9-3, won the Conference USA championship and played in the Liberty Bowl.
 Louisville also played in the 1998 Motor City Bowl and 1999 Humanitarian Bowl.

 Holt has coached/recruited five conference defensive players of the year: Jeff Robinson (1992 Idaho, Big Sky), Ryan Phillips (1995 Idaho, Big Sky), Dwayne White (2001 Louisville, Conference USA), Sedrick Ellis (2006 USC, Pacific-10) and Xavius Boyd (2013 Western Kentucky, Sun Belt).